devDucks/astroarch/README.md

 otherwise, if you want to connect to its hotspot, find the WiFi network `AstroArch` (the pass is `astronomy`) and type in your browser `http://10.42.0.1:8080/vnc.html`

 Welcome to astro arch!

+# Boot from external disk
+If you want to use a USB or a SDD to boot AstroArch, follow the next steps (maybe one day I will ship 2 different images for SD/USB+SDD):
+1) flash the image to the USB/HDD/SDD the same way you would flash to a SD card
+2) insert your disk into your PC and you should see 2 partitions (not sure on Windows you can see the root partition which is an ext4)
+3) in the smallest one EDIT the file cmdline.txt and replace mmcblk0p2 with sda2
+4) in the biggest partition open the file /etc/fstab and replace mcblk0p1with sda1 and mmcblk0p2 with sda2
+5) remove your disk from your PC And plug into the raspberry
+6) boot and enjoy :)

 # Software available